pbrimmer/Cambridgeator/README.md

 Words.

 ### Description of the Oscillator:
-The Cambridgeator, which is really just the Brusselator set up to compare with the Iodine clock experiment, follows these reactions:
+The Cambridgeator, which is really just the Brusselator set up to compare with the Iodine clock experiment, follows these reactions involving the chemical species A, B, D, E, X and Y, with rate constants $k_1$, $k_2$, $k_3$, and $k_4$, as such:

 $$
 \begin{align}